apache/freemarker/README.md

    - Press "Finish"
 - Eclipse will indicate many errors at this point; it's expected, read on.
 - Project -> Properties -> Java Compiler
-  - Set "Compiler Compliance Level" to "1.7" (you will have to uncheck "Use compliance from execution environment" for that)
   - In Errors/Warnings, check in "Enable project specific settings", then set "Forbidden reference (access rules)" from "Error" to "Warning".
 - You will still have errors on these java files (because different java files depend on different versions of the same library, and Eclipse can't handle that).
-Exclude those java files from the Build Path (in the Package Explorer, right click on the problematic file -> "Build Path" -> "Exclude"):
+Exclude those java files from the Build Path (in the Package Explorer, right-click on the problematic file -> "Build Path" -> "Exclude"):
     _Jython20*.java,
     _Jython22*.java,
     _FreeMarkerPageContext2.java,